octorin/octorin.github.io/_posts/2017-08-29-Spatial-Voting-Model.md

 comments: true
 categories: [Formal Theory, Political Science, Quant Stuff]
 ---
 One interesting model in the political science literature is the spatial voting model.
-The basic idea behind it is to assume that each voter (or legislator) has an "ideal point" in a (possibly multidimensional) policy space and votes for the policy proposal closes to her ideal point.
+The basic idea behind it is to assume that each voter (or legislator) has an "ideal point" in a (possibly multidimensional) policy space and votes for the policy proposal closest to this point.
 It turns out that if we assume that voters are have quadratic utility functions with Normally distributed stochastic errors, the resulting model is closely related to the two-parameter Normal ogive IRT model in the psychology literature.

 To show how this model works, suppose that on the $$ j $$th policy proposal, voter $$ i $$ chooses between two alternative $$ \psi_j \in \mathbb R^d $$ and $$ \zeta_j \in \mathbb R^d $$, where $$ \psi_j $$ is the position of the "yea" outcome and $$ \zeta_j $$ is the "nay" outcome.
 The utility that voter $$ i $$ receives from each of the alternatives is assumed to be